Sustainable development and culture go together

 Urbanisation is an ever-growing trend.
 Already, more than half the people inhabiting planet Earth live in urban areas and some estimate two-thirds of the global population will live in urban environments by the year 2050.

 Cities occupy only about two per cent of Earth’s surface, yet they are responsible for 70 per cent of economic activity, more than 60 per cent of energy consumption, 70 per cent of greenhouse gas emissions and 70 per cent of waste.

 Along with all the benefits of urbanisation come many challenges.
 What does a sustainable city with its various communities look like?

-This project lasts till the end of 2022.
-During which time, the Museum hosts guided tours, events and two exhibitions.
+This project lasted till the end of 2022.
+During which time, the Museum hosted guided tours, events and two exhibitions.

-The project is realised in cooperation with foreign correspondent Rauli Virtanen, the UN Association of Finland, the multicultural association Gannaane ry and accessibility expert Eete ry.
-The activities are realised with and financed through development cooperation grants from the Finnish Ministry for Foreign Affairs.
+The project was realized in cooperation with foreign correspondent Rauli Virtanen, the UN Association of Finland, the multicultural association Gannaane ry and accessibility expert Eete ry.
+The activities were realized with and financed through development cooperation grants from the Finnish Ministry for Foreign Affairs.